quangnguyen30192/cmp-nvim-tags/README.md

           complete_defer = 100,
           -- Max items when searching `taglist`.
           max_items = 10,
+          -- The number of characters that need to be typed to trigger -- auto-completion.
+          keyword_length = 3,
           -- Use exact word match when searching `taglist`, for better searching -- performance.
           exact_match = false,